 The word akvavit, like the word whisky, originates from the alchemical term water of life or aqua vitae in Latin.
 It is also known as aquavit.
 This flavoured white spirit is popular in Scandinavian countries, especially Denmark, where production centres on the town of Aalborg, its place of origin some 400 years ago.

-Arak, Araq (or less commonly Raki) is an alcoholic anise-flavoured beverage traditionally served in the Middle Eastern countries of Iraq, Lebanon, Jordan and Syria, but is also produced and consumed in other Eastern Mediterranean and North African countries.
+Arak, Araq is an alcoholic anise-flavoured beverage traditionally served in the Middle Eastern countries of Iraq, Lebanon, Jordan and Syria, but is also produced and consumed in other Eastern Mediterranean and North African countries.
+Turkish Raki is comparable to arak but should not be confused with Cretan Raki which does not contain anise seeds (Pimpinella anisum).

 Arrack is often confused with the similarly pronounced and spelt 'Arak', which is a Middle Eastern anise flavoured distillate, similar to pastis or ouzo.
 'Arrack', spelt with two 'r's and a 'c', is harder to define as it is a spirit which does not have a uniform category.
 Indeed, arrack is a Hindi catch-all term for distilled spirits in the same manner as 'liquor' in English.